 In fact studies found that it:

-Cautions About Spirulina
+Cautions on Spirulina

-Those with PKU should consult with a doctor before taking, as it does contain that amino acid.
+Those with phenylketonuria (PKU) should consult with a doctor before taking, as it does contain that amino acid.
 Those on any type of anti-coagulation medicine should consult with a doctor before beginning (or stopping) taking Spirulina.
 Some people with autoimmune disease do not do well with this supplement.
 If you are pregnant, nursing or have any medical condition, check with your doctor first as it is often not recommended for pregnant or nursing women.

 Downsides of Spirulina